anivarj/anilyzer/README.md

 Extra slices: If you have an extra partial slice from stopping the acquisition manually, this might throw an error at MAX projecting and/or produce extra files if it tries to run them through the stream.

-Stack problems: If the script finds a movie that does not have multiple z-stacks, it will throw an error when trying to make a MAX projection.
-If you have single plane movies, you will need to comment out the functions that deal with max projection.
+Stack problems: If the script finds a movie that does not have multiple z-stacks, it will try to skip MAX projection but it might throw an error.
+This script has not been tested with single plane movies.

 Hopefully this script will be helpful, and feel free to check out a branch and make your own edits/improvements!
 Let me know if there is anything you would like to see implemented.